 In Google Drive, instead of creating a Doc or a Sheet, you can create a Form, which functions as a poll that everyone can respond to.
 You simply need to share a link, and students can respond to your poll.
 In addition, you can export the results of the poll to share with your students in a spreadsheet or you can broadcast the results in real time through screen sharing.

 In Zoom, you can activate a poll to be sent to your meeting room participants during a live call.
 Respondents can answer the poll questions and then the results will be broadcast to them immediately inside the call.
 Note that Zoom polls only contain multiple choice or single choice quiz options (rather than open-ended questions).

-Although Kahoots is not supported by Stanford (in the way that Poll Everywhere, Canvas quizzes, Google Forms, or Zoom polls are), many students may be already familar with the interface.
-Kahoots gamifies responses; for instance, it offers a leaderboard that lists who has answered the most questions right, etc. The interface is easy to use and provides real time results.
+Although Kahoot! is not supported by Stanford (in the way that Poll Everywhere, Canvas quizzes, Google Forms, or Zoom polls are), many students may be already familiar with the interface.
+Kahoot! gamifies responses; for instance, it offers a leaderboard that lists who has answered the most questions right, etc. The interface is easy to use and provides real time results.